utlik-pro/streaming-avatar-dana-demo/README.md

-# Quick demo for Streaming avatar Demo in Web
+# Quick Demo for Akool Streaming Avatar Demo in Web

 ## Setup